Ever wanted to have more control over who or what picks you up? Now you do. Just touch any car, their interactive!

 Found a driver that you really like and want to use them again?
 Our favourite driver feature changes their car into a "star".
 And because you can touch and choose your driver, just touch the star!

 No surprises, no outrages prices.
-Happy days!
+Just happy days (and happy wallets!).

 The newly enrolled Hi Oscar driver had been looking for a way to burn free time, interact with people and make extra cash on the side.